hutte-recipes/hutte-snowfakery/README.md

           --org ${SALESFORCE_USERNAME}
 ```

+Note 1: [CumulusCI](https://cumulusci.readthedocs.io/en/stable/intro.html) is installed in the Docker Image provided by Hutte, hence no need to worry about its installation in the above script.

-Note: If you use a Sandbox instead of a Scratch Org, replace `scratch_org` by `sandbox`.
+Note 2: If you use a Sandbox instead of a Scratch Org, replace `scratch_org` by `sandbox`.
 If you want the button to be available for both, duplicate the section using both of the keys.

 ### Step 4